 Meet the 2024 March On for Brain Injury Hudson Valley Honorees.

-A New Yorker, who has lived on four continents, in six countries, and three different states, Caleb Michael-Camprone Brunick, a military and diplomatic child, grew up immersed in different cultures and languages.
+A New Yorker, who has lived on four continents, in six countries, and in three different states, Caleb Michael-Camprone Brunick, a military and diplomatic child, grew up immersed in different cultures and languages.
 Learning from an early age that you must work hard to achieve what you want and to never give up, Caleb always chooses to push past his limit.

 While in university, Caleb discovered his love for standup comedy.
 Through school and after graduation to his first job, Caleb performed standup any chance he got.
 In December 2021, Caleb was leaving a show when the vehicle he was traveling in was in an accident on an icy road.
 Caleb’s friend sadly succumbed to his injuries, and Caleb sustained multiple breaks and fractures, as well as a traumatic brain injury with full diagnosis of diffuse axonal injury grade 3.
 With physicians giving little hope given for survival, Caleb’s parents and sister knew they could not leave his side.
+For two months, they learned everything they could about traumatic brain injury, listened to music, read Caleb his favorite books, and performed range of motion on him all day, every day, with the goal to get him back to the United States.

 In February 2022, Caleb was internationally transported back to the US from Tartu, Estonia to Sunnyview Rehabilitation Hospital in Schenectady, where he stayed for the next two months.
 Day by day with the help of therapists, doctors and nurses’ things that were once said to be impossible became a living reality which Caleb’s surpassed.
 After being discharged from Sunny View Hospital, Caleb continued outpatient Physical and Occupational therapy for months.
 To this day still, he is continuing Speech Therapy.